cadenmiller/spotify-api-arduino-pkce/README.md

 Spotify's Authentication flow requires a webserver to complete, but it's only needed once to get your refresh token.
 Your refresh token can then be used in all future sketches to authenticate.

-Because the webserver is only needed once, I decided to seperate the logic for getting the Refresh token to it's own example.
+Because the webserver is only needed once, you can choose to do it only at setup time or something else.

-Follow the instructions in the [getRefreshToken example](examples/getRefreshToken/getRefreshToken.ino) to get your token.
+This example has an annotated version in the examples [examples/authentication](examples/authentication).

 Note: Once you have a refresh token, you can use it on either platform in your sketches, it is not tied to any particular device.